-God has never allowed me to be God, even though I’ve applied for the position many times.
-Seems he does not believe I can handle the job.
+God has never hired me as his right-hand gal though I have applied for the position many times.
+Seems he does not believe my qualifications are enough.

-(3) Fear of rejection.
+People-pleasing.
 Surrounded by friends, Billy is lonely.
 It seems that fitting in will forever escape him.
-How could that be? he asks silently each day.
+How can that be? he wonders silently each day.
 I’m a nice guy.

-For whatever reason, Billy has trouble asking for his needs to be met.
-Last week prior to a fishing trip, he accidentally dropped all of his bait into the water.
-No one offered to share.
-At first he wondered if anyone would, then settled back into his usual role of helping everyone else.
+Billy has trouble asking to have his needs met.
+On a fishing trip, he accidentally drops his bait into the water.
+No one offers to share.
+At first he waits to see if anyone will, then settles into his usual role helping everyone else.

-Someone left a rod in the truck; Billy went to get it.
-Another forgot to switch shoes and wore his good ones; Billy traded him and stayed away from the mud.
-His resentment grew.
-He understood that by sitting in the boat without bait he would be the odd man out.
-Again.
+One friend leaves a rod in the truck.
+Billy fetches it.
+Another forgot to switch shoes and is wearing his good ones.
+Billy trades with him and stays away from mud.
+Resentment grows as no one offers bait.
+He understands he is the odd man out once again.

-If you are struggling emotionally today or feeling suicidal, or concerned about someone who is, please call the National Suicide Prevention Lifeline 1-800-273-TALK (8255).
-Hope and help can be yours.
+If you are struggling emotionally today or feeling suicidal, or concerned about someone who is, in the U.S. call the National Suicide Prevention Lifeline 1-800-273-TALK (8255), or for a list of international suicide hotlines, go here.